 You’re also encouraged to pay more than the Minimum Payment Due to lessen your balance faster.
 Making just the Minimum Payment each month will keep you in debt for a longer period of time and cost you a lot in interest and charges.
 Save money by paying more than the minimum amount each month.
 Your credit card gives you financial flexibility and how you choose to repay your balance influences your financial well-being.

 This credit guide has been developed by HSBC to ensure the personal financial health of our customers in the Philippines.
 The information contained in these pages is not intended to provide professional advice and should not be relied upon in that regard.

-For inquiries or complaints, please call HSBC's Customer Service at (02) 8858-0000 or (02)7976-8000 from Metro Manila, +1-800-1-888-8555 PLDT domestic toll-free, +63(2) 976-8000 from overseas, (country code) + 800-100-85-800 international toll-free for selected countries, or send an email to email@example.com.
+For inquiries or complaints, please call HSBC's Customer Service at (02) 8858-0000 or (02)7976-8000 from Metro Manila, +1-800-1-888-8555 PLDT domestic toll-free, (International Access Code) + 800-100-85-800 international toll-free for selected countries/regions, or talk to us through Chat by clicking on the icon at the bottom right of our homepage.
 If you want to find out more about HSBC's customer feedback procedures, please visit hsbc.com.ph/feedback.

-The Hongkong and Shanghai Banking Corporation Limited is an entity regulated by the Bangko Sentral ng Pilipinas (Bangko Sentral).
-You may also contact the Bangko Sentral Financial Consumer Protection Department at
+The Hongkong and Shanghai Banking Corporation Limited is an entity regulated by the Bangko Sentral ng Pilipinas (Bangko Sentral) https://www.bsp.gov.ph.
+You may get in touch with the Bangko Sentral Consumer Protection and Market Conduct Office through their Email: firstname.lastname@example.org; Webchat: http://www.bsp.gov.ph; Facebook: https://www.facebook.com/BangkoSentralngPilipinas or SMS: 021582277 (for Globe subscribers only).